 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Organization to retain as a fund of perpetual duration.
+There were no deficiencies of this nature as of December 31, 2012.
 Deficiencies of this nature totaled \$726 as of December 31, 2011.
-There were no deficiencies of this nature as of December 31, 2010.